jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 After many, many steps, the agent will be learn to maxamize the reward by abusing the law of large numbers.
 This is because as experience in the memory increases, any stochastisity in the envrionment will become apparent.
 Thus, the agent will learn the state-transition probabilities (if I take action, a, in state, s, what is the probability it will land me in state, s').

-However, my computer kept crashing at around 650,000 steps.
+Sadly, my computer kept crashing at around 650,000 steps so I was not able to obtain the optimal weights.
+But if you ran this alrogithm on a computer with more RAM, it will be able to converge.

 ## Demo
 Here is an animation of the network playing towards the start of the training process: